Tropical soda apple

 How it is spread

-- Seeds spread primarily by cattle but also by birds, feral pigs, deer, contaminated hay, and water.
+- Seeds are spread primarily by cattle but also by birds, feral pigs, deer, contaminated hay, and water.

 Prevention